-- The active player finishes their turn. - After that turn, there are five turns total remaining in the game. - Each turn taken after the turn during which time was called will count toward the five-game total, regardless of whose turn it is.
-Normally, this means that the active player when time was called will get two turns and the non-active player will get three turns. - If the game ends during these turns, the match is reported normally. - If neither player has won the game at the end of turn five and one player has more game wins than the other, that player wins the match.
-(The current game does not count toward the match result.) - Swiss rounds: If neither player has won the game at the end of turn five and both players have the same number of game wins, the match is a draw.
-(The current game does not count toward the match result.) - Single-elimination rounds: If neither player has won the game at the end of turn five and both players have the same number of game wins and the same lore, the match continues until one player has more lore than the other.
-Once this happens, the player with the highest lore wins the game immediately.
+- The active player should finish their turn. - After that turn, there are only five turns total remaining in the game. - Each turn taken after the turn during which time was called will count towards the five-game total, regardless of whose turn it is.
+Normally, this means that the active player when time was called will get two turns and the non-active player will get three turns. - If the game ends during these turns, the match is reported normally. - If neither player has won the game at the end of turn five, and one player has more game wins than the other, that player wins the match (the current game is does not count toward the match result). - Swiss rounds: If neither player has won the game at the end of turn five, and both players have the same number of game wins, the match is a draw (the current game does not count toward the match result). - Single-elimination rounds: If neither player has won the game at the end of turn five, and both players have the same number of game wins and the same Lore, the match continues until one player has more Lore than the other.
+Once this happens, the player with the highest Lore wins the game immediately.

-3.5 Concessions and Intentional Draws
+3.3 Concessions

 A player may concede an incomplete game at any time.
-That player immediately loses the game and, if applicable, the match moves on to the next game.
+This player immediately loses the game and, if applicable, the match moves on to the next game.

-A player who refuses to play a match is considered to have conceded that match.
+A player that refuses to play a match is considered to have conceded that match.

 Players may not ask their opponents to concede a game.
-Players may not implicitly or explicitly, offer or accept any reward or consideration in exchange for a concession.
-Players provided such an offer are required to call a judge and report the offer.
+Players may not offer or accept any sort of incentive for their opponent to concede a game.